-During 2023, the Board held four meetings, the Audit Committee held six meetings, the Compensation Committee held five meetings and the Nominating/Corporate Governance Committee held two meetings.
-During such time, each director then serving on the Board attended at least 75% of each of the meetings of the Board and committees on which they served during the period for which they were a director or committee member, respectively, except for Mr. Costos, who was unable to attend certain meetings due to medical issues but has since fully recovered.
-For those meetings that Mr. Costos was unable to attend, he remained actively engaged by reading the materials for those meetings and by debriefing with fellow directors and/or management after the meetings.
+During 2024, our Board held five meetings, our Audit Committee held seven meetings, our Compensation Committee held five meetings and our Nominating/Corporate Governance Committee held six meetings.
+During such time, each director then serving on our Board attended at least 75% of each of the meetings of our Board and committees on which they served during the period for which they were a director or committee member, respectively.

-The non-management directors of the company regularly meet in executive session without management.
-Under the Corporate Governance Guidelines adopted by the Board, our Lead Independent Director presides at such executive sessions.
+The non-management directors of our company regularly meet in executive session without management.
+Under the Corporate Governance Guidelines adopted by our Board, our Lead Independent Director presides at such executive sessions.

 Under our Corporate Governance Guidelines, directors are encouraged to attend our annual meetings of shareholders.
-All of our directors attended our 2023 virtual annual meeting in person or via audio conference.
+All but one of our directors attended our 2024 virtual annual meeting.

-Communications with the Board
+Communications with Our Board

-Anyone who would like to communicate with, or otherwise make their concerns known directly to any then-serving Lead Independent Director, to the chairperson of any of the Audit, Nominating/Corporate Governance and Compensation Committees, or to the non-management or independent directors as a group, may do so by addressing such communications or concerns to our General Counsel at PJT Partners Inc., 280 Park Avenue, New York, New York 10017, who will, as appropriate, forward such communication.
+Anyone who would like to communicate with, or otherwise make their concerns known directly to any then-serving Lead Independent Director, to the chairperson of any of our Audit, Nominating/Corporate Governance and Compensation Committees, or to the non-management or independent directors as a group, may do so by addressing such communications or concerns to our General Counsel at PJT Partners Inc., 280 Park Avenue, New York, New York 10017, who will, as appropriate, forward such communication.